maragiogliov/maragiogliov/README.md

 >>>>>>>

-I normally go with ✨ MERN STACK ARCHITECTURE✨ since was the one we learned (and still learning) but also willing to learn other types of languages and frameworks.
+I normally go with ✨ MERN STACK ✨ since was the one we learned (and still learning) but also willing to learn other types of languages and frameworks.

 I like to develop the first stage of the product using Agile Methodologies and after discovering the Key Players, HMW, and first frames of the application (and hundred other stuff), then I use Figma to prototype the UX/UI... prior to that, coding might be a mistake.